cambridge-mlg/blog/_posts/2024-01-20-flow-matching.md

 instead to train the parametric vector field $u_{\theta}$.
 The defer the full proof to the footnote[^CFM], but show the key idea below.
-By developing the squared norm in both losses, we can easily show that the squared terms are equal or independant of $\theta$.
+By developing the squared norm in both losses, we can easily show that the squared terms are equal or independent of $\theta$.
 Let's develop inner product term for ${\mathcal{L}}_{\text{FM}}$

 and show that it is equal to the inner product of ${\mathcal{L}}_{\text{CFM}}$: